Updated: 6 days ago

-Hey brand photographers, you need a shot list for you next photoshoot, okay?
+Photographers, especially brand photographers, need a shot list for their photoshoots.

-Any visual content created for your clients will be taken as a direct reflection of their values, their intentions, and their energy.
+Any visual content created for your clients become a direct reflection of their values, their intentions, and their energy.
 As an agency or freelance creative, you are an external party that isn't necessarily working with the client every single day, so hopefully, you are taking the time to learn the ins and outs of their key messaging and visual identity, but a shot list for your photoshoots will still be absolutely crucial.

-If you're still confused about why you need a shot list, here are three reasons to convince you:
+If you're still unsure as to why you need a shot list, here are three important reasons that just might convince you:

 1. A shot list limits opportunities for miscommunication between you and your clients.
 By taking the time to organize your thoughts and curate what you need, you're more likely to get what you and your clients want on the other side of a shoot.